thodde/Video_Streaming/README.md

 Running the Program:
 --------------------
-1. To compile this program, type "make" at the top level directory.
-This will compile both the client and the server.
+1. To compile the project, just run the following steps: cd server make cd ../client make

 	You can also choose to "make clean" in case of any unexpected errors or changes.

-  Another option is to compile the client or server separately.
-To do so, just cd in either directory and type "make"

 2. To run the video server, you must provide a valid port number.
 	Example: ./VideoServer 5000